Sex Chromosome Evolution

 Current understanding

-Sex chromosomes evolve from ordinary autosomes through a process heavily shaped by sexual antagonism — the tension between alleles that benefit one sex at a cost to the other.
+Sex chromosomes evolve from ordinary autosomes through a process heavily shaped by sexual-antagonism — the tension between alleles that benefit one sex at a cost to the other.
 At the broadest scale, across 10,754 surveyed plant and animal species (excluding multi-sex-chromosome systems), 67% exhibit XX/XY systems and ~28% exhibit XX/XO systems; only a single species is known to have a YO/WO univalent sex-specific chromosome (Why not Y naught 2022, Finding 1).
-Within insects specifically, male heterogamety (XY or XO) has been documented in 24 of 28 insect orders, encompassing 77% of sexually reproducing insect species investigated (Blackmon & Demuth 2015, Finding 1).
-Likelihood-based ancestral state reconstruction across a >13,000-species database places the probability of male heterogamety at the insect root at 100% (Blackmon et al. 2017, Finding 1), making male heterogamety a near-universal starting condition for studying sex-chromosome evolution in this clade.
+Within insects specifically, male heterogamety (XY or XO) has been documented in 24 of 28 insect orders, encompassing 77% of sexually reproducing insect species investigated (Blackmon & Demuth 2015, Finding 1), and likelihood-based ancestral state reconstruction across a >13,000-species database places the probability of male heterogamety at the insect root at 100% (Blackmon et al. 2017, Finding 1).

-Whether SA selection drives an excess of sex chromosome–autosome fusions is, however, clade-specific rather than universal.
-Drosophila show a pronounced deficit of SA-fusions (observed proportion 0.155, CI 0.12–0.22) relative to null expectation (0.43, CI 0.42–0.44) (The probability of fusions 2020, Finding 1), while Habronattus jumping spiders show a highly significant excess (8 of 10 fusions are SA-fusions, p < 10⁻⁵) (The probability of fusions 2020, Finding 2).
+Not all fusions are equally favored under SA models.
+Only non-PAR fusions are advantaged; fusions to the PAR are actively disfavored because obligate PAR recombination reconstitutes maladaptive genotypes each generation (Worse than Nothing at All 2024, Finding 1; Worse than Nothing at All 2024, Finding 2).
+Whether SA selection drives an excess of sex-chromosome–autosome fusions is also clade-specific: Drosophila show a pronounced deficit of SA-fusions (observed proportion 0.155, CI 0.12–0.22, vs. null 0.43) (The probability of fusions 2020, Finding 1), while Habronattus jumping spiders show a highly significant excess (8 of 10 fusions are SA-fusions, p < 10⁻⁵) (The probability of fusions 2020, Finding 2).

 Once a neo-sex chromosome forms, Y degeneration can be rapid.
 In Drosophila miranda, a Y–autosome fusion ~1–2 million years ago generated a neo-Y that has already lost or pseudogenized 40% of its ancestral autosomal genes and accumulated transposable elements (Blackmon & Demuth 2015, Finding 2).
-The hemizygous X that results from Y degeneration triggers meiotic sex chromosome inactivation (MSCI), creating strong selection to export X-linked genes to autosomes — reflected in a statistically confirmed out-of-the-X excess of retrogenes in both humans and Drosophila (p ≈ 0 from Monte Carlo tests) (Lo & Blackmon 2022, Finding 1).
+The hemizygous X triggers meiotic sex chromosome inactivation (MSCI), creating strong selection to export X-linked genes to autosomes — reflected in a statistically confirmed out-of-the-X excess of retrogenes in both humans and Drosophila (p ≈ 0 from Monte Carlo tests) (Lo & Blackmon 2022, Finding 2).

 The theoretical lynchpin explaining Y loss is the fragile-Y hypothesis: PAR size and Y aneuploidy rate are negatively correlated in species with chiasmatic meiosis, so a larger PAR accelerates Y degeneration (Blackmon & Demuth 2015, Finding 1).
 Polyphaga Xy+ systems, which are entirely non-recombining, lose the Y approximately 3.5× less frequently than XY-PAR systems (Blackmon & Demuth 2014, Finding 1).
-Population-genetic modeling deepens this picture: Y inversions fix more easily than X inversions — Y-linked inversions require lower selection coefficients and invade under a broader parameter space than comparable X-linked inversions (Blackmon & Brandvain 2017, Finding 1).
-Specifically, SA selection can fix Y inversions that increase aneuploidy by ~4–6% when the male-beneficial allele is dominant and s ≥ 0.2, illustrating how the Y chromosome’s long-term fragility is driven by its short-term evolutionary interests (Blackmon & Brandvain 2017, Finding 2).
-By contrast, when the male-beneficial allele is recessive (h < ~0.3), X inversions capturing a female-beneficial allele cannot fix and instead persist as stable polymorphisms (Blackmon & Brandvain 2017, Finding 3) — a qualitatively different outcome that helps explain the asymmetric accumulation of inversions on Y relative to X chromosomes.
-Higher SDR–SA recombination rates also favor fixation of larger-cost inversions, especially on the Y (Blackmon & Brandvain 2017, Finding 3).
+Y inversions fix under broader parameters and lower selection coefficients than comparable X-linked inversions (Blackmon & Brandvain 2017, Finding 1); specifically, SA selection can fix Y inversions that increase aneuploidy by ~4–6% when the male-beneficial allele is dominant and s ≥ 0.2 (Blackmon & Brandvain 2017, Finding 2).
+When the male-beneficial allele is recessive (h < ~0.3), X inversions capturing a female-beneficial allele instead persist as stable polymorphisms rather than fixing (Blackmon & Brandvain 2017, Finding 3), helping explain the asymmetric accumulation of inversions on Y relative to X.

-A complementary theory addresses achiasmy: achiasmy-causing mutations fix ~4× faster on the Y than on the X and ~18× faster than on autosomes under sexual antagonism (Barboza & Blackmon 2025, Finding 1), with the dominant selective driver shifting from sexual antagonism in young systems to heteromorphy-dependent aneuploidy in highly diverged ones (Barboza & Blackmon 2025, Finding 2).
-These predictions find empirical grounding in Cheirotonus formosanus, where a 1.1 Mbp scaffold with near-zero female coverage and ~0.5× male coverage represents one of the first characterized beetle Y scaffolds (Chien et al. 2026, Finding 1), and in haplodiploid mites, which carry ~2n=5 fewer chromosomes than diplodiploid relatives (Blackmon et al. 2015, Finding 1).
+Achiasmy-causing mutations fix ~4× faster on the Y than on the X and ~18× faster than on autosomes under sexual antagonism (Barboza & Blackmon 2025, Finding 1), with the dominant selective driver shifting from sexual antagonism in young systems to heteromorphy-dependent aneuploidy in highly diverged ones (Barboza & Blackmon 2025, Finding 2).
+Empirical grounding comes from Cheirotonus formosanus, where a 1.1 Mbp scaffold with near-zero female coverage and ~0.5× male coverage represents one of the first characterized beetle Y scaffolds (Chien et al. 2026, Finding 1), and from haplodiploid mites, which carry ~2n=5 fewer chromosomes than diplodiploid relatives (Blackmon et al. 2015, Finding 1).

 Supporting evidence